American Society of Plastic Surgeons

 • Rheumatoid arthritis: A disabling disease that can cause severe inflammation in any joint of the body.
 In the hand, it can deform fingers and impair movement.

-• Rhytidectomy: A surgical procedure, also known as facelift, to reduce sagging of the mid-face, jowls and neck.
+• Rhytidectomy: A surgical procedure, also known as a facelift, to reduce sagging of the mid-face, jowls and neck.

 S

-• Saline implants: Breast implants filled with a salt water solution.
+• Saline implants: Breast implants filled with a saltwater solution.

-• SGAP flap: Superior Gluteal Artery perforator flap, which takes tissue from the buttock.
+• SGAP flap: Superior gluteal artery perforator flap, which takes tissue from the buttock.

 • Silicone implants: Breast implants filled with an elastic gel solution.

 • Skin graft: A surgical procedure used for skin cancer.
 Healthy skin is removed from one area of the body and relocated to the wound site.
-A suture line is positioned to follow the natural creases and curves of the face if possible, to minimize the appearance of the resulting scar.
+A suture line is positioned to follow the natural creases and curves of the face, if possible, to minimize the appearance of the resulting scar.

 • Skin resurfacing: Treatment to improve the texture, clarity and overall appearance of your skin.